Skip to content

 IProcess

-The core interface for multi-frame operations:
+The core interface for all processes:

 public interface IProcess